-On a January morning in 1974, a group of lab chimps who hadn’t seen sunlight for six years were given the opportunity to run from their cold, steel cages onto the grass.
+On a January morning in 1974, a group of lab chimps who hadn’t seen sunlight for six years was given the opportunity to run from their cold, steel cages onto the grass.
 But they were too scared to budge.

 “They were terrified to get out of the security of their transport cage,” Linda Koebner, an animal behaviorist and their caretaker, says in a segment from a 1999 documentary called “The Wisdom of the Wild.”
-“Whether it was afraid to step on the grass, they hadn’t been on anything but hard bars for years, or just the feel of the wind and the sun.
+“Whether it was afraid to step on the grass, they hadn’t been on anything that hard bars for years, or just the feel of the wind and the sun.
 They just huddled in the doorways and wouldn’t come out.”

-But eventually Koebner, who was a graduate student at the time, eased them onto the grass.
+But eventually, Koebner, who was a graduate student at the time, eased them onto the grass.

 The chimps, who’d been used for hepatitis research, were no longer needed in labs because a vaccine had been found.And so they would be released onto a preserve in southern Florida, but they would need Koebner to teach them how to be wild.